IlyasOsman/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A function that prints a string,in reverse,followed by a new line
+A fuction that reverses a string